kdstheace/blacksmith/src/main/resources/static/studyMarkDown/web/1_webApplication.md

 ### Inside Spring Boot Application
 1. @SpringBootApplication
    1. @EnableAutoConfiguration : enable Spring Boot's auto-configuration mechanism
-   2. @ComponentScan : enable @Component scan on the package where the application is located
+   2. @ComponentScan : enable @ComponentScan on the package where the application is located
    3. @SpringBootConfiguration : enable registration of extra beans in the context or the import of additional configuration classes.
 An alternative to Spring's standard @Configuration annotation.

 # 2. FrontEnd